Updated: May 2026

 Introduction: Why Hybrid Models Are Thriving

 For years, the SaaS business model has dominated the IT and service industries.
-Its promise of scalability, ease of deployment, and recurring revenue streams made it the gold standard.
+Its promise of scalability, ease of deployment, and per-seat pricing models made it the gold standard.
 However, as AI accelerates the commoditization of software, pure SaaS is no longer enough to stay competitive.
 Businesses and service providers are shifting toward hybrid models — the combination of software and high-touch services.

 These hybrid models blend the best of both worlds: the scalability of SaaS and the personalized support of services.
 The result?
 Stronger customer relationships, increased client retention, and the ability to deliver comprehensive solutions tailored to unique needs.